-Dozens of MS-13 gang members targeted in widespread Los Angeles raids
+Dozens of MS-13 gang members nabbed in 40+ Los Angeles raids

 The pre-dawn raids, aimed at catching suspects asleep or off guard, also focused on nabbing members of MS-13's core leadership, the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) said.

+More than half of the 44 people arrested Wednesday are undocumented immigrants, acting US Attorney Sandra Brown said.

+Though the raids aimed to curb violent crime -- not immigration violations -- MS-13 often "preys on" undocumented immigrants, Los Angeles Police Chief Charlie Beck said.

 Los Angeles is the US base for MS-13, which has tens of thousands of members worldwide.
-Authorities have called the gang one of the largest criminal organizations in the US.
+Authorities count the gang among the largest criminal organizations in the US.

-Forty-four federal defendants are part of the investigation, the ATF said.
-Authorities have secured federal racketeering indictments, as well as narcotics conspiracy indictments, for gang members allegedly connected to the Mexican mafia, the agency said.
+The suspects face a wide range of charges, including federal racketeering and narcotics conspiracy.
+If convicted, Brown said, most of those arrested Wednesday could face decades in federal prison -- and three could face the death penalty.

 About 1,000 officers from the ATF, the FBI, the Drug Enforcement Administration, US Immigration and Customs Enforcement, the Los Angeles Police Department and the Los Angeles County Sheriff's Department took part in the 40 raids.